andrewjlock/andrewjlock.github.io/_projects/sco2_cycle.md

 related_publications: true
 ---

 The sCO$$_2$$ cycle is in many ways a better alternative to the steam cycle.
-In my PhD I designed and performed experiments on sCO$$_2$$ heat transfer in simulated cooling tower conditions, as well as developed detailed heat exchanger and cycle off-design numerical predictive models.
+During my PhD I designed and performed experiments with sCO$$_2$$ heat transfer in simulated cooling tower conditions, as well as developed detailed cycle off-design numerical predictive models.

 Check out the related publications and thesis for further information {% cite lock_dry_2023 Lock2022 Lock2019 Lock2020 %}